SpaceAxolotl/Turn-based-Combat-Manager-Tool/README.md

 ## **1v1 Pokémon-esque Turn-based Combat Manager Tool**

 ## Introduction
-This is a tool that helps with setting up a 1v1 turn-based combat system.
+This is a tool that helps with setting up a pokémon-esque 1v1 turn-based combat system.
+It is made using Unity version 6000.0.39f1
 It uses Scriptable Objects and Classes as its basis to work.

 It makes it easy to set up the following:<br/>